nvangils/KEK-BT-XSUITE/README.md

 - Radiation (ON/OFF): enables quantum radiation at each required element to be included in the tracking

-- Local momentum tapering (ON/OFF): enables local tapering of the line in order to take into account energy loss
+- Local momentum tapering (ON/OFF): enables local tapering of the line in order to take into account energy loss along the line and avoid significant orbit

-- Emittance blowup along the line: enables emittance blowup at the end of the line in order
+- Emittance blowup along the line: enables emittance blowup at the end of the line in order to adjust accoriding to measured values

 - Injection type (betatron, synchrotron, hybrid)